Slimefun-Addon-Community/LiteXpansion/README.md

 UU-Matter is a hard to create resource, it can be made in the Mass Fabricator with scrap.
 You can use UU-Matter to create many items such as grass blocks, glass, copper ingots, etc.

 Server admins are able to modify, add or remove UU-Matter recipes.

-#### :gear: Configuration
+### :gear: Configuration
-To add, remove or change recipes you need to modify the `/plugins/LiteXpansion/uumatter.yml` file.
+To add, remove or change UU Matter recipes you need to modify the `/plugins/LiteXpansion/uumatter.yml` file.

 Under `recipes` you need to specify the output, this can be a [Material](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html) or a Slimefun item ID (addons supported).
 If you want an amount more than one you can add a colon (`:`) and the amount.
 Then as a list you specify the recipe where space is nothing and `x` is UU-Matter.